twolff-makor/testing-api/README.md

 Issues that need to be worked on :
 1. Decimal issues
-2. dev/uat environments
+2. dev/uat environments - add uat functionalities to dev
 3. export to csv + mail/teams result (link to trade/settlement?)

 Tests that need to be added :
-1. company flow - make company, edit company
+1. company flow - edit company
 2. edit trade
 3. cancel trade
 4. cancel settlement